About the Organizations Section

 - Provide expertise and leadership in the issue areas where they focus

-There are, of course, thousands more groups doing essential and brilliant progressive work across the United States and throughout the world, but we could not include them all in this list.
+There are, of course, thousands more groups doing essential and brilliant progressive work at the national level, across the United States, and throughout the world, but we could not include them all in this list.

-Note that the current listings do not include progressive media producers or outlets (TV, radio, magazines, etc.), progressive blogs and information websites, progressive education programs, nor intentional communities.
+Note that the current listings do not include progressive media producers or outlets (TV, radio, magazines, etc.), progressive blogs and information websites, progressive intentional communities, nor progressive commercial enterprises.
 Perhaps in the future we will include these important aspects of the progressive infrastructure.